Lisa Jean Moore

 With Mary Kosut, she has released Buzz: Urban Beekeeping and the Power of the Bee. winner of the American Sociological Association’s Distinguished Scholarship Book Award from the Animals and Society section.
 Her most recent book, The Body: Social and Cultural Dissections, co-written with Monica J. Casper, was published by Routledge in late 2014.

-Her newest book Catch and Release: The Enduring yet Vulnerable Horseshoe Crab from NYU Press was published in 2018.
+Catch and Release: The Enduring yet Vulnerable Horseshoe Crab from NYU Press was published in 2018.